smason/mdipp/docs/install.md

 We don't have an Nvidia card on this box so therefore can't comment on installing CUDA inside Redhat.
 If you have success please let me know and I'll update this document and other people can benefit.

+# Building MDI++ #

+Once the relevant compilers and supporting libraries are installed, you should be able to build MDI by typing `make`.
+Should it fail, some build time configuration options are available in `config.mk`.
+By default it will try and compile a debug build with CUDA support enabled, but these can be turned off with various preprocessor macros.
+Should you not want to build with CUDA support, you can set the preprocessor macro `ncuda`, for example:

+    $ make ncuda=1

+The makefiles also support `opt` for turning on optimisations, due to optimisations within Eigen it is strongly recommended to build with this options when analysing larger datasets:

+    $ make opt=1

+the `ncuda` and `opt` flags can both be passed to turn off CUDA support while turning on compiler optimisations.